Our Peer Mentors

 How are they trained?

 For the safety of everyone involved, our Peer Mentors complete a rigorous four day training before setting foot in a classroom.
 This training covers appropriate conduct, safe messaging, presentation skills, and receive a certificate in Question, Persuade, Refer or QPR Suicide Prevention.
 Our Senior Peer Mentors have opportunities to become trained in Botvin LifeSkills, Mental Health First Aid, SafeTalk, and art therapy.
-We also have two full time Peer Coordinators, and one Project Coordinator, to communicate with our Mentors and ensure that our presentation days run smoothly.
+We also have three full time Peer Coordinators to communicate with our Mentors and ensure that our presentation days run smoothly.

 What is a Comeback Story?